So you’re using paid search to promote your brand online?

-By targeting the competitor that bought your brand, you could force their CPCs higher, conquest some of their lead volume, and potentially force them to stop bidding on your brand name, which is a good thing.
+By targeting the competitor that bought your brand, you could force their CPCs higher, conquest some of their lead volumes, and potentially force them to stop bidding on your brand name, which is a good thing.

 Remember, you can’t use a competitor’s trademarked name in any of your ad copy so you’ll have to be clever and creative when creating your ads.

 Tip: If you engage in this effort, you’ll likely get crushed with low-quality scores (translated in its simplest form: relevance between keywords + ad copy + landing page).
 This makes sense as it would be an outlier to list your competitor’s name on your own website.

-A strategy we’ve found to work well in the past to improve at least the keyword + landing page relationship is to build out a comparison chart on your landing page.
+A strategy we’ve found to work well in the past to improve at least the keyword + landing page relationship is to build out a comparison table or chart on your landing page.

-This is especially useful for comparison terms like “x brand” vs. “y brand”.
-Don’t forgot to build the landing page with a strong CTA to help collect the conversion!
+As you can see from the example above, this is especially useful for comparison terms like “x brand” vs. “y brand.”
+Don’t forget to build the landing page with a strong CTA to help collect the conversion!

 Now, Go Protect Your Brand